Felspar/coro/Allocators.md

 ```

 If the first argument passed to the coroutine is an l-reference to the specified allocator type (or is a sub-class of it) then the allocator will be automatically used when allocating the coroutine stack frame.
 If the first argument doesn't match then the normal (global `operator new`) allocation is done.

+Promise types in this library support this mechanism for all coroutine kinds through the use of `felspar::coro::promise_allocator_impl`.
+Specialisations (partial or full) of this type may be added for the concrete allocator types that are to be used, with the default implementation depending on a allocator type which implements `allocate` and `deallocate`.